 A class action lawsuit can ensure everyone hurt by unlawful conduct has the chance to receive justice and some compensation without putting a great deal of time and money into their own suit.
 However, class action lawsuits are not always appropriate.
 Specific factors must be present for this type of lawsuit to move forward, and the only way to learn if a class action may be right for your situation is to speak with an experienced attorney.

-At Cates Mahoney, LLC, our Belleville personal injury attorneys have represented many people in class action lawsuits.
+At Cates Mahoney, LLC, our Illinois personal injury attorneys have represented many people in class action lawsuits.
 We are ready to review your situation and investigate whether a class action may be appropriate.
 If it appears that you have information regarding a potential class action, we will discuss moving forward with the case and what the legal process looks like.

 To learn more about class action lawsuits, call us at 618-277-3644 or use our online form to schedule a risk-free consultation.

 Understanding Class Action Lawsuits

 A class action lawsuit is one brought by an individual or group of people who have suffered the same or a very similar type of injury against a defendant on behalf of a much larger group of people who have also suffered the same or similar harm.

 - The Class Representative – Also known as the class plaintiff, this is the individual or small group of people who file suit against the defendant on behalf of themselves and others who have been similarly injured.